Commencement dates of pensions

 - For more information about when you can start taking your German state pension (Rente), please visit the website of the Deutsche Rentenversicherung You will be redirected to another website, which will open in a new window.

-Read how to apply, depending on your situation.
+Read how to apply for your pension, depending on your situation.
 Or go to the website at grensinfo.nl for more information first.
 The best time to claim a state pension is about 1 year before it is due to start.
 This gives the institutions concerned enough time to calculate how much you can get.

 You live in the Netherlands

-You can apply to the Sociale Verzekeringsbank (SVB) for your Belgian state pension (rustpensioen) or German state pension (Altersrente).
+You can apply to the Sociale Verzekeringsbank (SVB) for your Belgian state pension (rustpensioen) and/or German state pension (Altersrente).
 The SVB will then forward your claim to the Belgian or German pension institution.

 You live in Belgium